Consistency model: Continuous consistency

-If all three deviation bounds set to zero, the continuous consistency model is the strong consistency.
+If all three deviation bounds are set to zero, the continuous consistency model is the strong consistency.

 Primary-based protocols

 Primary-based protocols can be considered as a class of consistency protocols that are simpler to implement.
 For instance, sequential ordering is a popular consistency model when consistent ordering of operations is considered.
 The sequential ordering can be determined as primary-based protocol.
 In these protocols, there is an associated primary for each data item in a data store to coordinate write operations on that data item.

 Remote-write protocols

 In the simplest primary-based protocol that supports replication, also known as primary-backup protocol, write operations are forwarded to a single server and read operations can be performed locally.